Updated: Mar 3

 Multiple dog toys with varied textures kept in rotation (fluffy/stuffed toy, long rope toy, harder rubber or nylon toy, Gorilla Chew if pup likes wood, squeaker or water bottle toy, flirt pole toy, etc.…) Toys are like martinis- a bit pricey, meant to be enjoyed, and gone far too quickly, sometimes!

 *Bitter apple spray – for items that cannot be moved (electrical cords, baseboards).
+Grannick's is a tried and true brand.
 Not to be sprayed into your puppy’s or dog’s mouth!

-*Good quality puppy or dog food; not grain free and appropriate size for your pup (e.g. large breed puppy).
+*Good quality puppy or dog food; not grain-free and appropriate size for your pup (e.g. large breed puppy).
 Puppies usually eat 3 meals per day until 6-9 months.
 Check with your vet who will likely suggest Royal Canin, Purina Pro Plan, Iams, Eukanuba, or Hill's Science Diet.
-Do not buy exotic, boutique, or grain free foods as their formulation is linked to heart disease, no matter what the nice pet store guy tells you.
+Chewy has a whole page of brands that are WSAVA approved.

 *Soft, small training treats or just use lean meat /chicken